itd-consortium/gtfs.org/index.md

       </div>
       <div class="col-xs-12 col-lg-6">

         <p>The General Transit Feed Specification (GTFS) defines an open standard format for exchanging public transportation schedule, geographic and fare information.
 GTFS “feeds” let public transit agencies publish data in a format that can be consumed and utilized in applications in an interoperable way.

-The original GTFS format (sometimes referred to as GTFS Static) describes scheduled service.
+        <p>The GTFS format (sometimes referred to as GTFS Static) describes scheduled service.
 Its companion GTFS Realtime format is used to communicate arrival predictions, vehicle positions, and services advisories.
-At present, this site is mostly concerned with the GTFS Static format.
-GTFS data is available for more than 1350 public transportation providers, and hundreds of applications utilize interoperable GTFS data.</p>
+At present, this site is mostly concerned with the GTFS Static format.</p><

+        <p>GTFS data is available for more than 1350 public transportation providers, and hundreds of applications utilize interoperable GTFS data.
+This site contains GTFS documentation, best practices, and links to tools.</p>

       </div>